NixOS/nixpkgs/pkgs/servers/nextcloud/packages/README.md

 for example `breezedark` for the app with the url `https://apps.nextcloud.com/apps/breezedark`.

-To regenerate the nixpkgs nextcloudPackages set, run:
+Then regenerate the nixpkgs nextcloudPackages set by running:

 ```
 ./generate.sh
 ```

+**Make sure that in this update, only the app added to `nextcloud-apps.json` gets updated.**

-After that you can commit and submit the changes.
+After that you can commit and submit the changes in a pull request.

-= Usage with the Nextcloud module =
+## Usage with the Nextcloud module

 The apps will be available in the namespace `nextcloud25Packages.apps`.
 Using it together with the Nextcloud module could look like this: